-- (i) The average (weighted by production) mass percentage of clinker for the 5 highest blend cement brands for the relevant cement type in the region; or - (ii) The production weighted average mass percentage of clinker in the top 20% (in terms of share of additives) of the total production of the blended cement type in the region; or - (iii) The mass percentage of clinker in the relevant cement type produced in the proposed project activity plant before the implementation of the CDM project activity.
+- (i) The average (weighted by production) mass percentage of clinker for the 5 highest blend cement brands for the relevant cement type in the region; If the region comprises of less than 5 blend cement brands, the national market should be used as the default region; or - (ii) The production weighted average mass percentage of clinker in the top 20% (in terms of share of additives) of the total production of the blended cement type in the region.
+If 20% falls on part capacity of a plant, that plant is included in the calculations; or - (iii) The mass percentage of clinker in the relevant cement type produced in the proposed project activity plant before the implementation of the CDM project activity, if applicable (For Greenfield project activity this option may be excluded).